BDC Hamburger Icon

 >> Learn More: VoIP vs. Landlines

-VoIP systems also have a much wider array of features than landline networks.
-While landlines can make and receive calls, VoIP systems can include features like automatic call forwarding, voicemail-to-email transcription and virtual receptionists.
+However, VoIP systems are appealing to established and growing businesses because they have a much wider array of features than landline networks.
+While landlines can make and receive calls, VoIP systems often include features like automatic call forwarding, voicemail-to-email transcription and virtual receptionists.

 Benefits and drawbacks of VoIP

 Many businesses and consumers choose VoIP systems to facilitate improved internal and external communication.
 However, these systems aren’t for everyone.
-Here’s a look at the top features of VoIP systems, along with some drawbacks to consider.
+If you’re considering upgrading your business phone system to a more modern solution, here’s a look at the top benefits of VoIP systems, along with some drawbacks to consider.

 VoIP system benefits